Slyvred/One-Time-Pad/README.md

 ## Disadvantages of the One Time Pad
 - The key must be as long as the message to encrypt, which makes it impractical with bigger files.
 - The key must be **_truly_** random, which is hard to achieve in practice.
-- The key must be kept secret
-- The key must be used only once
+- The key must be kept secret and be used only once

 ## Usage
 - Build the project with `cargo build --release`